pen-lang/pen/doc/src/README.md

 ### System injection

 - System APIs are always injected as arguments to main functions.
+- That isolates application logic from implementation details in order to bring long expectancy of your software as well as maintainability.
 - Developers can define their own system APIs and main function types.

 ### Even more...